UCLA Basketball Players Admit To Shoplifting In China, Are Suspended From Team

 "I'm grateful to be back home and I'll never make a mistake like this again," said Ball at the press conference Wednesday.

-Alford said that the trio is currently forbidden from traveling with the team and suiting up for home games, but "at some point they may be permitted to join team workouts, practices and meetings, but that timeline has yet to be determined."
+Alford said that the trio is currently forbidden to travel with the team or suit up for home games, but "at some point they may be permitted to join team workouts, practices and meetings, but that timeline has yet to be determined."

-"These are good young men, who have exercised an inexcusable lapse of judgement," Alford said.
+"These are good young men, who have exercised an inexcusable lapse of judgment," Alford said.
 "These young men are going to have to prove their words and actions that this isn't who they are."